Mission, purpose & vision

 The graphic represents an example of how vision flows from mission and how an improvement goal logically arises from vision to improve student learning.

-The basis of a school's vision is to improve student learning by increasing teacher efficacy and improving resource allocation.
+The basis of a school's vision is to improve student learning by increasing teacher efficacy and improving resource allocation and quality.
 While remaining true to the values of the mission, the vision focuses on a small number of agreed goals, which are usually short-term and substantiated by performance data.

 Performance data can be collated from four sources. as explained via the following link.